victorien-provenzano/ubuntu-rails-postgres-graphql/readme.md

 ### Step 3: Spinning up the Rails App

-The tracer initialization code is in `blog/config/initializers/datadog.rb` and `blog/app/graphql/blog_schema.rb` (for graphql integration)
+The tracer initialization code is in `blog/config/initializers/datadog.rb` and `blog/app/graphql/blog_schema.rb` (for the graphql integration)

 ```
 cd /home/vagrant/data/blog